LindaOtt/grupp03-redriver/client/README.md

 npm start
 ```

-To create a a build version:
+To create a build version:

 ```
 npm run build